 The Clearinghouse, founded in August, aims to become a trusted, one-stop source of scientifically proven teaching practices for educators, policy makers, and the public.
 It will contain systematically evaluated research to help educators more easily identify scientifically proven teaching methods as required by the No Child Left Behind Act of 2001 (NCLB).

-“Our charge was to develop a system that was understandable to a general audience but met the demands of the highest researchers,” said Harris M. Cooper, professor of psychological sciences at the University of Missouri, who led the effort to develop this system.
+“Our charge was to develop a system that was understandable to a general audience but met the demands of the highest researchers,” said Harris M. Cooper, professor of psychological sciences at the University of Missouri, who led the effort.

 Cooper said he and the other participants consulted numerous textbooks and resources to determine the most desirable research characteristics and methods known to evaluate research.
 The method decided upon is formally called the What Works Clearinghouse Design and Implementation Assessment Device (DIAD).